apigee/trireme/README.md

 Also, newer features of V8, particularly the primitive array types, are not supported in Rhino.

-Most of the time the differences between V8 and Rhino do not affect Node.js code, but occassionally there is a problem.
+Most of the time the differences between V8 and Rhino do not affect Node.js code, but occasionally there is a problem.
 We would love some help from the Rhino community to start to address these differences.

 ### TLS/SSL and HTTPS